teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 >
 > "Uh.
 Something... helpful?
 Damn, I don't know what that would be.
 Anyone have ideas?"
 >
-> "Oh, what if you Consorted with your docker friends yesterday and they blabbed about this delivery, so we rigged it with a bomb."
+> "Oh, what if you Negotiateed with your docker friends yesterday and they blabbed about this delivery, so we rigged it with a bomb."
 >
 > "Oh man, that's hilarious.
 But kind of nuts.
 I guess 2 stress for that?"
 >
 > "Sounds good.
-But let's make that Consort roll and see if your docker friends made any demands or complicated anything for you.
+But let's make that Negotiate roll and see if your docker friends made any demands or complicated anything for you.
 Then we need to find out how well this bomb works.
 Who was in charge of that?"
 >
 > "I did it.
-I'll roll Tinker to set the fuse just right.
+I'll roll Engineer to set the fuse just right.
 Hopefully."

 ## Giving up on a score